The GE vertex transform pipeline

 • Z is cast to integer.

+We are now in screen space.
 X and Y are now 12.4 fixed point coordinates with four fractional bits, while Z is a 0.16 fixed point value.

-Note that the scene now is usually centered around 2048, 2048 (due to the viewport offset).
-From here, we only have 16 bits to represent X and Y, so if any coordinate represents a value outside 0..4096, the primitive is discarded.
+From here, we only have 16 bits to represent X and Y. If any coordinate represents a value outside 0..4096, the primitive is discarded.

 However, we now need to get into screen coordinates, relative to the framebuffer origin pointer.